edzaga/sql-course/sql-course-en/lectures/week2/lecture5.rst

    postgres=# create database example;
    CREATE DATABASE

-After creating our database, we need to *enter* to start making different operations:
+After creating our database, we need to *sign in* to start making different operations:

 .. testcase::